lambdaclass/cairo_native/debug_utils/casm-data-flow/README.md

 Final Gas: 18446744073709544205
 ```

-We will need the trace and memory files generated, to find a path from the starting gas, to the final gas.
+We will need the trace and memory files generated, to find a path from the starting gas to the final gas.

 ```bash
 cargo run -- --program-path programs/fibonacci_starknet.casm.json --trace-path programs/fibonacci_starknet.trace --memory-path programs/fibonacci_starknet.memory -s 18446744073709551615 -t 18446744073709544205
 ```

 The binary prints the full path from the starting gas to the final gas.
-This is useful:

 ```
   [184] = 18446744073709551615